top of page

 🟰Be extremely happy and excited.

-🎬Origin: This idiom has been used since at least the 19th century and comes from the literal action of jumping to express extreme happiness.
+🎬 Origin: This idiom, originating in the 19th century, comes from the literal act of jumping to express extreme happiness.

 6️⃣ Down in the Dumps